codemonkeysio/code-monkeys-blog/docs/resources/nostr/index.md

 ## Documentation

-[Nostr](https://nostr.com/) - documentation about what Nostr is, why we need it, and how to use it
+[Nostr](https://nostr.com/) - Documentation about what Nostr is, why we need it, and how to use it

 </div>